IT professionals can work in any sector or industry. Beyond these sectors, the actual roles within IT are just as

 You can work in any industry

 Work for the NHS.
 Work for an investment bank.
 Work for a video games company, the government or a media company.
 Work for a small start-up or a multinational with 1,000+ people.
 Technology plays a crucial role in just about every industry going, so IT professionals are able to make in impact across all sorts of sectors.
 Beyond these sectors, the actual roles within IT are just as diverse.

 IT salaries are generous

 IT graduate jobs pay well compared to many other areas.
-Digital salaries are 44% higher than the national average, according to Tech Nation’s 2017 report.
-And if you work for an employer with a graduate scheme you could do very well for yourself – £25k–30k is not uncommon.
+If you work for an employer with a graduate scheme you could do very well for yourself – £25k–30k is not uncommon.
 Things look good with progression too.
 According to IT Jobs Watch, the median salary for a software developer is £45k; investment banking technology roles: £70k.

 Perks and work/life balance are good